Code-Institute-Submissions/MS2-remoteworking-london/README.md

 <br>

+### **Browser Compatibility**
+- Remote London has been testing on Firefox on desktop, as well as Chrome and Safari on desktop and mobile.
+- Whilst minor styling incompatabilities were discovered (min-width of images and max-content vs fit-content widths), these have now been corrected and Chrome, Safari and Firefox browsers now render an equal experience for users, as shown by the screenshots below:
+    - Chrome:

+    - Safari:

+    - Firefox:

 ### **Accessibility**
 - 'aria-hidden' added to Google Map button and map due to poor accessibility.
 - Initial colour scheme changed slightly to make white on orange contrast improved.